ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

 !!! abstract "[US-AM-00] Easy setup"
     As a <b>system administrator</b> or <b>Moodle administrator</b>, I want the setup of the archiving system to be easy, so that I can install and configure the system without requiring too much time and effort.

+!!! abstract "[US-AM-00] Configurability and scaling"
+    As a <b>system administrator</b>, I want to control the resource consumption of the archiving system, so that I can ensure that the system does not consume too many resources.

+    As a <b>system administrator</b>, I want to be able to easily scale the archiving system, so that I can ensure that the system can handle the load of all Moodle instances at my university, even during exam times, but also scale down during low load times.